 - following local first aid and follow-up procedures

-An adequate number of sharps bins must be provided which are:
+Provide an adequate number of sharps bins which are:

 - not overfilled to prevent accidental spillage of contents